SvenGotal/Java_Job_Interview_2018/README.md

-# Job_Interview_Generali
+# Job_Interview_Insurance
-This is a Java project for a job interview in Generali Insurance company Generali osiguranje d.d.
-12.05.2018 - Only now uploaded in 2023.
+This is a Java project for a job interview in a European insurance company written on 12.05.2018 - Only now uploaded in 2023.

 <h3>Assignment (CRO):</h3>
 <p>Napisati Java aplikaciju koja učitava datoteku map-mock.txt koja se nalazi u prilogu, sortira podatke po vrijednosti te vraća sortirani ispis (u konzoli).</p>